threatstack/ts-ldap/README.md

 end

 # ldap_pws should point to a databag with LDAP passwords
+# ldaphosts should be an array of your LDAP hosts in role:ldap
 syncreplrid = Hash[search(:node, 'role:ldap', :filter_result => { :name => ['name'], 'id' => ['openldap', 'serverid'] }).map { |k| [k['name'], k['id']] }]

 ldaphosts.each do |e|